 - Why does ad server deliver above the maximum impression limit?

-"In order to deliver each ad in less than 0.02 seconds, which is extremely fast, our ad serving engine compares ..."
+"In order to select each ad in less than 0.02 seconds, which is extremely fast, our ad serving engine compares ..."

 - Inventory Forecasting